National Broadband Network: Fibre to the premises (FTTP)

 Fibre-to-the-premises (FTTP) connects customers using Ethernet over a gigabit passive optical network (GPON) from the POI to the premises, giving a peak speed of one gigabit per second.
 Initially the preferred technological solution, it is an option for greenfield development with limited use for new or replacement connections.

 In customer premises, the NTD provides user-network interface connections through registered jack sockets for voice (UNI-V, RJ11) and modular jacks for data (UNI-D, RJ45).
-Voice services can be provided through either UNI-V (which provides for support for Plain Old Telephone Services or POTS), or UNI-D jack (through Voice over IP through data jacks).
+Voice services can be provided through either UNI-V (which provides for support for emulated Plain Old Telephone Services or POTS), or UNI-D jack (through Voice over IP through data jacks).
+UNI-V services are also VoIP - the UNI-V port the user interface to a VoIP ATA inside the NTD, which avoids the need for the RSP or user to provide their own VoIP hardware.
+Configuration of the UNI-V ATA is managed by the RSP via NBN systems.

 Data networking in the premises requires a router and/or wireless access point.

 Network structure

 A "drop fibre" fibre-optic cable runs from the premises to a "local network" which links a number of premises to a splitter in a fibre distribution hub.
 A "distribution fibre" cable connects the splitter in the distribution hub to a fibre access node (FAN), which is connected to a POI.
 Only the fibre access nodes and the equipment on premises require a power supply.

 The FTTP network is divided into a number of geographical modules.
-A fibre distribution area includes up to 200 premises linked through a fibre distribution hub.
-A fibre serving area module comprises 16 fibre distribution areas, which services up to 3,200 premises.
-A fibre serving area comprises 12 fibre serving area modules connected to a fibre access node, which services up to 38,400 premises.
+A fibre distribution area includes up to 576 premises linked through a fibre distribution hub.
+A fibre serving area module comprises 16 fibre distribution areas, which services up to approximately 9,200 premises.
+A fibre serving area comprises 12 fibre serving area modules connected to a fibre access node, which services up to 110,400 premises.
 NBN Co planned to build or lease approximately 980 fibre serving areas, servicing up to 37,632,000 premises.
+Although this figure will continue to change over team as greenfields areas served by FTTP are created, and formerly FTTN and FTTC areas are converted to FTTP.